fjrn-xendit/backend-coding-test/Readme.md

 - `husky` for pre commit hook
   - run `npm test` before committing
 - `winston` for logging

+### Refactoring Result

+- Convert callback style code to use `async/await`
+- Four layer of structure
+  - `router` as the router for endpoints
+  - `middleware`, example of usage as a request validator
+  - `service` for business logic, being called by `router`
+  - `accessor` for external logic such as database or external service
+    - with this, it will be easier in the future if we want to change from SQLite to other RDBMS since all external logic is separated from business logic

 # Xendit Coding Exercise